 We explore how you can turn a hobby that makes money into a fully-fledged business and whether it’s the right thing for you.

-Over the last year or so, many of us have had more time to work on our hobbies and side projects.
-For others, it may have been the time where you’ve found a new pastime or activity you enjoy.
-But what about turning your hobby into a career?
-We take a look at how to make money from your hobby.
+Over the past couple of years, many of us have had more time to work on our hobbies and side projects.
+You may have even discovered a new pastime or activity you enjoy.
+But what about turning that hobby into a career?
+Here, we take a look at how to make money from your hobby.

-As well as providing some tips for making a business from your side project, we’ve also looked at how to find a hobby and some things to consider before you pursue it as a career.
+As well as providing some tips for making a business from your side project, we’ve also outlined how to find a hobby and some things to consider before pursuing your hobby as a career.
 As usual, we’ve also picked out some useful courses that can help you along the way.